-The Law School is located in the historic center of the city of Ghent, Belgium.
-While occupying a number of historic buildings from the seventeenth and nineteenth centuries, it has modern teaching facilities including well-equipped computer facilities and excellent libraries on domestic, foreign, European and international law.
+Ghent University Law School is located in the historic center of the city of Ghent, Belgium.
+Occupying several historic seventeenth and nineteenth century buildings, it has modern teaching facilities, well-equipped computer labs, and excellent libraries on domestic, foreign, European and international law.

 The official language of study is Dutch.
-However, exchange students can take English-language courses offered by three postgraduate programs, the Master programs on the Economic analysis of law, European criminology and criminal justice systems, and the program on Law in Europe in a comparative perspective.
+However, exchange students can take English-language courses offered by three postgraduate programs, the Master programs in European and International Law, International Business Law, and European Union Law.
 A growing number of courses are taught in English.

 All other questions and concerns should be directed to:

 4300 Nebraska Avenue, NW, Suite Y360